Questions? Contact us: info@masondatacenterfacts.org

 🔊

-The Noise Petition amends Chapter 22 to add objective, measurable property-line sound and vibration limits.
-The petition language is attorney-approved and signatures are being collected now to put it on the November 2026 ballot.
+The ordinance amends Chapter 22 to add objective, measurable property-line sound and vibration limits.
+The language is attorney-approved and now before City Council — to adopt as written, or send to the November 2026 ballot.

 Follow the Master Plan